legacysurvey/legacysurvey/pages/dr2/files.rst

 DECam images, and images from other surveys.
 These instructions are for obtaining raw images from the DECam Legacy Survey *only*.

 1. Visit the `NOAO Science Archive`_.
 2. Click on `General Search for NOAO data (all users)`_.
-3. In the Simple Query Form, enter "2014B-0404" in the Program number box.
+3. From the menu of "Available Collections" at left, select the desired DECaLS data release (e.g. DECaLS-DR2).
-4. Check "Raw" under All instruments.
+4. Under "Data products - Raw data" check "Object".
-5. Click Search
+5. Optionally, you may select data from specific DECam filters, or restrict the search by other parameters such as sky coordinates, observing date, or exposure time.
-6. Once the query finishes, you can "Categorize by"  "Observation type".
-The "object" images are actual on-sky data.
-Other Observation types are flats, darks, etc.
+6. Click Search.
 7. The Results page offers several different ways to download the detail.
 See `the Tutorials page`_ for details.

 .. _`NOAO Science Archive`: http://portal-nvo.noao.edu